-But if you run a sales-focused website, you do have a conversion funnel in place, whether you were intentional about creating it or not.
+If you have a website, you do have a conversion funnel in place whether you were intentional about creating it or not.
 Maybe it’s not optimized, but it’s there.

-If your goal is to get your visitor to take action — any action — you have a conversion funnel template.
+If your goal is to get your visitor to take action — any action — you have a conversion funnel.
 This is true even if your only goal is something simple, like getting visitors to sign up for an email list.

 But according to Econsultancy, only 22% of businesses are satisfied with their conversion rates.

-So essentially, a conversion funnel is an idea or a way to visualize and comprehend the flow and conversion of potential customers into paying customers.
+A conversion funnel is a way to visualize the flow and conversion path of potential customers into paying customers.

 If you can understand and analyze the process, then you can take actions to improve that flow.

-Here’s a simple diagram from SaadKamal.com with a simple breakdown of how this process in marketing:
+Here’s a simple diagram from SaadKamal.com with a simple breakdown of how ta conversion funnel:

 This is a very simple visualization showing the main four steps in the process: